realworldocaml/book/en/compiler-output-formats.md

 pages and even module dependency graphs that can be viewed using [Graphviz](http://www.graphviz.org).

-Here's a sample of some source code that's been annotated with `ocamldoc`-style comments.
+Here's a sample of some source code that's been annotated with `ocamldoc` comments.

 ```ocaml